microsoft/debug-adapter-protocol/specification.md

   /**
    * Determines the start of the new selection after the text has been inserted
    * (or replaced).
-   * The start position must in the range 0 and length of the completion text.
+   * The start position must be in the range 0 and length of the completion
+   * text.
    * If omitted the selection starts at the end of the completion text.
    */
   selectionStart?: number;